 How likely is it that you’ll have your home broken into this year?

 Well, over 200,000 burglaries are recorded in Australia annually, with 20% of burgled houses being broken into more than once.
 Statistically, you’re most likely to be burgled at 5pm on a Friday afternoon in October and least likely to be broken into just after midnight on a Sunday in February.
-The most popular items taken in home thefts are (in order) cash, laptops, jewellery, cameras, mobile phones, wallets/handbags, ID documents (especially credit cards), TVs, computer or video games, watches, video/DVD players, power tools and stereo/audio equipment.
+The most popular items taken in home thefts are (in order) cash, laptops, jewelry, cameras, mobile phones, wallets/handbags, ID documents (especially credit cards), TVs, computer or video games, watches, video/DVD players, power tools and stereo/audio equipment.

 The Northern Territory and Western Australia currently have the highest national burglary rates, while the ACT boasts the lowest.